Students with Disabilities

 All students must register their vehicle with the Department of Public Safety and adhere to the parking policies.

 Parking is limited at the Barry houses.
 No parking is allowed on the grass or sidewalks.
 Parking is only allowed in the driveway and on the street.
 If cars are found parked in non-designated parking areas they may be subject to being towed at the owner's expense.
-If residents of the houses cannot find parking at the house, they can park on campus.Failure to abide by the Department of Housing and Residence Life Policies, Department of Student Activities, Student Code of Conduct, and organization bylaws may result in judicial action, termination of housing contract, removal of student's organization and/or chapter
+If residents of the houses cannot find parking at the house, they can park on campus.Failure to abide by the Department of Housing and Residence Life Policies, The Office of Student Life, Student Code of Conduct, and organization bylaws may result in judicial action, termination of housing contract, removal of student's organization and/or chapter